whispir/api/source/includes/_api-gateway-changes.md

 While Whispir is looking to implement mitigations for those impacted, we highly recommend that you review your implementations and ensure that they treat all headers as case insensitive to increase resilience.

 The rollout of changes on the 21st of August highlighted these issues with some client integrations.
 The most common problem identified was a dependency on the casing of the 'location' response header provided by Whispir after successful API calls.

-## Preparing for the Change
-Once you have reviewed the points above, you can directly test your integration by utilizing the following URL - <a href="https://api-sni.whispir.com/">https://api-sni.whispir.com/</a>.
-This URL is a parallel production link and will give you the opportunity to identify any issues or impacts that our migration might have on your integration.
-Do not set this as your production url.
-This step is purely for testing only.

 # Changes to API URL and Key